 Mind: Delusions, well, thinks he is

 Who else says they’re fine?
 Arsenicum!
 I think everyone has had an experience with this person.
 This is the person who, out of fear, is holding the whole family hostage!
 The family is paralyzed because the “patient” won’t acknowledge that he needs to see a doctor, or needs to go in the hospital!
 All the relatives are standing around, afraid to speak up.
-The more you try to talk to the patient, the more hostile he becomes.
-“I was doing fine before you people came here!
+The more you try to talk to the patient, the more hostile he gets.
+“I was doing fine before you people came over!
 I was actually getting better!”

 Everybody’s milling around, “What are we going to do?”